School of Fine Arts

 Typically Offered: Departmental Discretion.

 Course Description: Continuation of problem solving and development of personal style for the marketplace.
 Exploration of business practices and expectations.
 Work towards personal promotion and portfolio presentation.
+Six studio hours.
 May be repeated for credit.
 Prerequisite(s): ART 375.

 ART 488 Final Portfolio Credits: 3